zach-brown-18/CA_Energy_Consumption/README.md

 ![map per person](images/map_per_person.png)

 The map of energy consumption per person is nearly inverted from the map of total consumption by county.
-This map implies that factors other that total consuption should be considered in which counties should be targeted to decrease overall energy expenditure in CA.
+This map implies that factors other than total consumption should be considered when choosing which counties may decrease overall energy expenditure in CA.

 ![residential vs industry](images/residential_industry_comparison.png)